TrueCodes1/moje_recepty/README.md

 ## 🚀 What drove me?

 Moje Recepty was the idea that sparked in the mind of my girlfriend when she realised she lacked space to store her fancy recipes.
+Back then, the intention was to create a web app for personal use only, but after some time we realized this might be used by the whole family which means around 10 active users.
+Thinking about this project as a small social network, we decided to add some typical features, e.g. follow, like, share or comment.
 ___

 🔥 Watch me on other repos as well: